Derived Azumaya algebras and twisted $K$-theory: Higher categorical preliminaries

 sending a small stable $\infty$-category $\mathcal{C}$ to $Ind(\mathcal{C})$, its formal cocompletion under $\omega$-filtered colimits which will be a stable presentable category.
-This induces an equivalence between $Cat^{\text{perf}}$ and $\Prs$, the subcategory of $\mathcal{P}r^{L,st}$ consisting of the compactly-generated stable presentable $\infty$-categories with morphisms left adjoint functors preserving compact object.
+This induces an equivalence (\cite[Section 3.1]{blumberg}) between $\text{Cat}^{\text{perf}}$ and $\Prs$, the subcategory of $\mathcal{P}r^{L,st}$ consisting of the compactly-generated stable presentable $\infty$-categories with morphisms left adjoint functors preserving compact object.
 We implictly use this identification throughout the course of this paper.

-\begin{rem} The $\infty$-category $\text{Cat}^{\text{perf}}$ is symmetric monoidal, with unit the $\infty$-category $Sp^{\omega}$ of finite spectra.
+\begin{rem} The $\infty$-category $\mathcal{P}r^{L, st}$ is symmetric monoidal with unit the $\infty$-category of spectra.
 This symmetric monoidal structure is characterized by the property that maps out of the tensor product $A \otimes B$ correspond to bifunctors out of the product $A \times B$ preserving colimits in each variable.
-Likewise, $\mathcal{P}r^{L, st}$ is symmetric monoidal with unit the $\infty$-category of spectra. \end{rem}
+As discussed in \cite[Section 4]{blumberg2}, the $\infty$-category $\Prs$ inherits a symmetric monoidal structure from $\mathcal{P}r^{L,st}$; via the equivalence described above, there will symmetric monoidal structure on $\Catperf$, with unit $Sp^{\omega}$. \end{rem}